ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 {% endcodeblock %}

-Rainbow tables today are mainly a thing from the past where password hashes were small enough to fit the entire output space of a given hash function in maybe 50 GB.
-As password hashes became longer people kept using salts because that was considered good practice, but salts merely protect against a threat that is largely irrelevant today.
+Rainbow tables today are mainly a thing from the past where password hashes were smaller and [shittier](http://en.wikipedia.org/wiki/LM_hash).
+Salts are the bare minimum a good password storage scheme needs, but they merely protect against a threat that is largely irrelevant today.

 ### Specify a number of iterations

-As computers became faster and rainbow table attacks infeasible due to the prevalent use of salts everywhere, attackers started brute-forcing passwords simply by taking the public salt value and passing that combined with their guess to the hash function until a match was found.
+As computers became faster and Rainbow Table attacks infeasible due to the prevalent use of salts everywhere, people started attacking password hashes with dictionaries, simply by taking the public salt value and passing that combined with their educated guess to the hash function until a match was found.
 Modern password schemes thus employ a "work factor" to make hashing millions of password guesses unbearably slow.

 By specifying a *sufficiently high* number of iterations we can slow down PBKDF2's inner computation so that an attacker with access to regular hardware